dmennell/konvoyToolbox/install/konvoy-onPrem-openEbs/README.md

 Modify your `cluster.yaml` enabling most of the previously disabled addons.
 See here for a sample:
 [cluster.yaml-final](https://raw.githubusercontent.com/dmennell/konvoyToolbox/master/install/konvoy-onPrem-openEbs/cluster.yaml-final)

-Deploy the Konvoy addons
+**Deploy the Konvoy addons**
 ```
 konvoy deploy addons -y
 ```

 this will deploy the addons taking advantage Open EBS as the storage provider.
-If interested, you can follow the progress of the PVC's, Pods, and Services as they are deployed and become healthy.
+If interested, you can follow the progress of the PVC's, Pods, and Services as they are deployed and become healthy through either Kubectl or the Kubernetes Dashboard

 ## Deploy Jenkins using Persistent Volumes from CSTOR